appgardenstudios/hyaline/www/content/documentation-v1/explanation/audit.md

 </div>

-This example verifies that the actual content of each document aligns with its stated purpose.
-The LLM evaluates whether the documentation fulfills its intended function.
+This example uses an LLM to verify that the actual content of each document aligns with its stated purpose.
+The LLM provides a reason for its pass/fail decision.

 ### Purpose Checks
 Purpose checks ensure that documentation has a defined purpose.
 Purposes help ensure documentation serves a clear function and can be maintained effectively.